High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Numerical experiments

 \begin{remark} In the case of the torus Ray~et~al.~\cite{Ray2012}, conducted a very similar experiment for tori of radii $r=0.7$, $R =1.3$, using the \emph{High-Order Integration over Discrete Surfaces} (IDS) algorithm \cite[Fig.~5]{Ray2012}, resting on total $l_1$-interpolation degree $k$, with maximum choice $k = 6$.
-We perform the same experiment here for DGC and HOSQ with interpolation degree $k =6$, employing an initial mesh composed of $544$ triangles or equivalently $272$ vertices.
+We perform the same experiment here for DGC and HOVE with interpolation degree $k =6$, employing an initial mesh composed of $544$ triangles or equivalently $272$ vertices.
 We subsequently refine the mesh three times, resulting in similar but coarser meshes than the ones reported by \cite{Ray2012} Fig.~\ref{fig:IDS} reports the mesh sizes and the relative errors of all methods.

-Even though IDS uses meshes of higher resolution, both DCG and HOSQ outperform IDS.
-For the rest of this chapter, we will therefore disregard the IDS algorithm and only compare HOSQ and DCG. \end{remark}
+Even though IDS uses meshes of higher resolution, both DCG and HOVE outperform IDS.
+For the rest of this section, we will therefore disregard the IDS algorithm and only compare DCG and HOVE, whereas, for the sake of simplicity, the latter is executed for symmetric or tensorial Gauss rules. \end{remark}